 Recovery from addiction takes time.
 There’s no quick and easy way to heal the body from extensive substance abuse.
 Likewise, it is unrealistic to expect those struggling with addiction to adopt new lifestyle habits overnight.
 It’s is a process, one that takes patients through several levels of care for substance abuse treatment.

-Understanding the various levels of addiction treatment, what they offer and if they are covered by your insurance is an important part of getting treatment for yourself or a loved one.
+Understanding the various levels of addiction treatment programs, what they offer, and if they are covered by your insurance is an important part of getting treatment for yourself or a loved one.
 If you have more questions about affording treatment, we can answer some of your questions with our insurance resources.

 If you’d like to learn more about the different levels of addiction care, read on for detailed summaries of every treatment stage.

 A long list of addictive substances, ranging from alcohol to drugs like heroin, are associated with potentially deadly withdrawal symptoms.
 As a person aims to gets sober and drugs begin to exit their system, the body has difficulty responding to this rapid change in biochemistry.

 In some cases, withdrawal symptoms are so extreme that the patient risks losing his or her life.
 Thankfully, medically guided detox offers a safe way for individuals to go through withdrawal.